Function

 Moving Direction

-Forward : Consider the direction from the Start to End only.
+Forward : consider only the direction from the start to end.

-Backward : Consider the direction from the End to Start only.
+Backward : consider only the direction from the end to start.

-Specify the method of defining a lane surface using a lane vertex sequence.
+Specify the method of defining a traffic lane node line to define a traffic surface lane.

 2 points